Jor-D-Pabon/COVID-DATA-EXPLORATION-/README.md

 # COVID-DATA-EXPLORATION-

 ##### This is a data set that was downloaded by https://ourworldindata.org/covid-cases & https://ourworldindata.org/covid-deaths.
-##### BigQuery SQL will be used for the following exploration of this project.
+BigQuery SQL, will be used for the following exploration of this project.
 Data Exploration will begin with this query to see if the dataset is uploaded.

 SELECT *
 FROM `project-000-392922.CDD.covid_data_death`

 #### Since we have our data uploaded we can answer a few questions using the dataset.

 ### REFERENCE QUERY